ElemeFE/element/examples/docs/en-us/input.md

 ## Input

-Use mouse or keyboard to input data
+Input data using mouse or keyboard.

 ### Basic usage